tonethar/IGME-330-Spring-2020/weekly/interstitial.md

     - the requirements are here —> [Project 3](../projects/project-3.md)
     - we will show some example of completed projects soon
     - for the presentation requirement, a 1 to 2-minute “demo reel” of the completed project will be required
-    - partners ARE allowed - but you need to email your Prof directly with both your Project proposal, and a detailed explaination of how you and your proposed partner will manage remotely, and what each of you indivdually brings to the partnership
+    - partners ARE allowed - but you need to email your Prof directly with both your Project proposal, and a detailed explanation of how you and your proposed partner will collaborate remotely, and what each of you individually brings to the partnership

 7) What are your questions?
 What did we forget to talk about?